 Another key scientific improvement made in this version of tobac was the introduction of a procedure for the handling of cell splits and mergers.
-Splits and mergers are common in atmospheric phenomena: convective storms frequently split into distinct cells (e.g. Newton and Katz, 1958; Charba and Sasaki, 1971; Klemp and Wilhelmson, 1978; Bluestein et al., 1990); aggregation of convection has been studied extensively over the past several decades (e.g. Malkus and Scorer, 1955; Masunaga

-0 et al., 2021); aerosol plumes and layers can split into discrete concentrated regions (e.g. Simpson et al., 2003); and even synoptic-scale troughs are understood to merge under specific conditions (e.g. Gaza and Bosart, 1990).
-These are just a few examples of splits and mergers in the atmosphere and thus there is a clear need for splits and merger processing within tobac.
+Splits and mergers are common in atmospheric phenomena: convective storms frequently split into distinct cells (e.g. Newton and Katz, 1958; Charba and Sasaki, 1971; Klemp and Wilhelmson, 1978; Bluestein et al., 1990), aggregation of convection has been studied extensively over the past several decades (e.g. Malkus and Scorer, 1955; Masunaga et al., 2021), aerosol plumes and layers can split into discrete concentrated regions (e.g. Simpson et al., 2003), and even synoptic-scale troughs are understood to merge under specific conditions (e.g. Gaza and Bosart, 1990).
+These examples are just a few of the many processes involving splits and mergers in the atmosphere, and thus there is a clear need for splits and merger processing within tobac.

 While there is a critical need for representing splits and mergers within tobac, the actual implementation of such processing is a complex endeavour that frequently depends on the type of object being tracked.
-The detection and definition

-- of split and merger events in meteorological features can be highly sensitive to various factors such as the time interval between observations, the velocity and size of the objects, and their evolution over time.
+The detection and definition of split and merger events in meteorological features can be highly sensitive to various factors such as the time interval between observations, the velocity and size of the objects, and their evolution over time.
 One significant challenge in detecting these events is the sensitivity to the number of objects in the search region and the initial detection criteria, such as thresholding, which can result in "jumping errors" (Lakshmanan and Smith, 2010).
-In general, for larger objects whose displacements are comparable to their size, the overlapping criteria is considered to be more reliable for detecting merge and split events as it - results in fewer false alarms (Westcott, 1984; Zan et al., 2019; Raut et al., 2021).
-However, this method can miss events with rapidly evolving systems and longer time intervals between observations (Nuñez Ocasio et. al., 2020).
-Another popular method is to predict the object centre and estimate the best path by minimizing the movement of the object centres (Dixon and Wiener, 1993).
+In general, for larger objects whose displacements are comparable to their size, the overlapping criteria is considered to be more reliable for detecting merge and split events as it results in fewer false alarms (Westcott, 1984; Zan et al., 2019; Raut et al., 2021).
+However, this method can miss events with rapidly evolving systems and longer time intervals between observations (Núñez Ocasio et al., 2020).
+Another popular method is to predict the object centre and estimate the best track by selecting the shortest, and thus most likely, path (Dixon and Weiner, 1993).
 It is important to consider the trade-offs and limitations of each method depending on the specific application and data being used.